jnkyto/Unikko/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest a change to EpstoriClient
+about: Suggest a change to Unikko
 title: Suggestion
 labels: enhancement
 ---